 To really tell your rabbit you love them, you do need to keep the treats to a minimum though.
 Too many sugary fruits and vegetables will end up causing health problems in the long run, so it’s best to keep the treats to only 1-2 Tablespoons per day.
 This helps to keep the treat-giving a special occurrence too.
 This way your rabbit won’t come to simply expect it, but will understand that the treats are a gift of love from you.

-If you’re not sure what treats to get for your rabbit, I recommend the dried fruit sampler from Small Pet Select.
+If you’re not sure what treats to get for your rabbit, I recommend the dried banana from Small Pet Select.
 Unlike many grocery store brands, these don’t have any added sugar, making them much healthier for rabbits to eat.
 My rabbit’s favorite are the banana chips!

 2. Pet your rabbit